-The required recreation area shall be the equivalent of two and one-half acres of developed land per 1,000 people population, based on 2.32 people per unit.
+The required recreation area shall be the equivalent of two and one-half acres of developed land per 1,000 people population, based on the 2010 Census average Person Per Household (PPH) rate of 2.39 people per unit.
 Development of recreational facilities shall be of a type suitable for general neighborhood or community park use.
 The dollar amount to be spent on recreational improvements per acre shall be no less than 75 percent of PBC's average cost per acre for developing community and neighborhood park type facilities as calculated by the Park and Recreation Department based on the current PBC cost per acre to develop Community or Neighborhood park facilities.
 The minimum dollar amount to be spent on recreation facilities shall be determined by the Parks and Recreation Department at the time of final site plan submission.
+[Ord.
+2016-042]